 We examine the independence of Argentina's Supreme Court.
 Our results show an often defiant Court subject to constraints.
 The probability of voting against the government increases the less aligned a justice is with the President, but falls the stronger the control of the President over the legislature.

 Work in Progress

-- "Money, Polls and Policy: A Structural Analysis of Senate Dynamics", with Gabriel Lopez Moctezuma, Adam Meirowitz and Matt Shum.
+- "Money, Polls and Policy: A Structural Analysis of Senate Dynamics", with Gabriel Lopez Moctezuma and Adam Meirowitz.

 - "Strategic Political Marketing", with Jidong Chen.

 - "The Causal Effect of Campaign Contributions on Legislators' Voting Behavior", with Gabriel Lopez Moctezuma.

 - "Intertemporal Discrimination in Sequential Contracting", with Santiago Oliveros.

 - "Choosing Policy-Makers: Learning From Past Decisions in a Changing Environment", with Andrea Mattozzi and Juha Tolvanen.

 - Gabriel Lopez Moctezuma (main advisor): Comparative Politics / Quantitative Methods / Formal Theory (at Princeton)